suzannecodeinst/Birthday-Reminder-App/README.md

 ## Credits/Reference

 I set up the workarea and connected the Google sheets by following the API demo from the Love Sandwiches walkthrough project.
 I also consistently checked in with this project as a reminder of how to keep testing along the way and organise the python code, in particular by setting up a main() call at the end.

+Referred to [this article] (https://www.knowledgehut.com/blog/programming/user-input-in-python) on user input.